Behind the Cayuga Museum stands the Case Research Lab, the Birthplace of Talking Movies.

 In 1929, Case sold his interests in the Fox-Case Corporation back to Willam Fox.
 He moved his family to a sprawling Neo-Gothic mansion that he built on South Street, the most fashionable neighborhood at the time.
 The CRL continued to produce AEO lights used in Fox Movietone cameras until 1941.

 In 1936, Theodore sold the Willard-Case mansion to a group organizing a museum, headed by Walter Long, for “$5 and a box of cigars.”
 When the Case Research Lab ceased operations in 1941, he deeded the lab and all of its contents to the Cayuga Museum.

 The Case Research Lab Museum exhibits the working spaces of the darkroom, chemistry lab, and recording studio; the first sound camera; experimental recording equipment; and a history of the commercialization of sound film including such ventures as Phonofilms, Fox-Case Movietone, and Fox Films (now 20th Century Fox).

 The research, restoration, and interpretation of the buildings and archives of the lab began in 1990.
 Since then, a great deal of history has been unearthed from dozens of notebooks, thousands of pages of correspondence, and many other lab archives.
-The interpretation of the Case Research Lab’s place in history continues to be an ongoing process.
-With the completion of the newly renovated carriage house, now named Theater Mack, the Museum is looking to the future and a large scale redesign of the CRL exhibit to include Case’s sound studio on the second floor of the carriage house.

 Come take a guided tour and learn more about the world changing inventions of the Case Research Lab.